Product information

 Step 5: Product quality control

 Finished products are inspected for dimensional accuracy and surface finish.
-Tools used include calipers, bore gauges, 2D measuring machines, roughness testers, micrometers, and other precision instruments.
+Tools used include calipers, bore gauges, coordinate measuring machines (CMM), roughness testers, micrometers, and other precision instruments.

 THACO INDUSTRIES – Leading group in the field of mechanical processing

-With more than 20 years of experience, THACO INDUSTRIES is proud to be Vietnam’s leading mechanical processing enterprise.
-The Group operates the country’s largest mechanical complex, covering 17.4 hectares, with an investment of over USD 231 million and a steel storage capacity of 200,000 tons.
+With more than 20 years of experience, THACO INDUSTRIES is proud to be Vietnam’s leading mechanical engineering corporation.
+The Corporation operates the country’s largest mechanical complex, covering 17.4 hectares, with an investment of over USD 231 million and a steel warehouses capacity of 200,000 tons.

-To meet diverse customer needs in both domestic and international markets, THACO INDUSTRIES has invested in a state-of-the-art production line with a closed process: Blank processing – Welding – Surface treatment & Painting – Assembly.
+To meet diverse customer needs in both domestic and international markets, THACO INDUSTRIES has invested in a state-of-the-art production line with a closed process: Processing – Welding – Surface treatment & Painting – Assembly.
 The facility is capable of producing up to 390,000 mechanical products per year.

 Our products are trusted in key markets such as the United States, Australia, Canada, and Europe, affirming our reputation as a reliable and world-class mechanical processing partner.